This leaflet aims to help you and your family understand more about your cancer treatment.

 You can have sexual intercourse during radiotherapy if you feel comfortable.
 If having penetrative sex, you should use a barrier form of contraception e.g. condoms.
 Anxiety and worries about your illness and the future may cause you to lose interest in sex.

 Although you may not feel able to have sex there may still be a need to express love and support.
 Talking with your partner may be helpful.
-You can resume sexual intercourse when you feel comfortable, this may be quite some time after your treatment has finished.
+You can resume sexual intercourse when you feel comfortable.
+This may be quite some time after your treatment has finished.

 Cervical screening